hummingbird-project/hummingbird-docs/Hummingbird.docc/Hummingbird/ErrorHandling.md

 ## HTTPResponseError

-The server knows how to respond to a `HTTPError` because it conforms to protocol `HTTPResponseError`.
+The server knows how to respond to a `HTTPError` because it conforms to protocol ``Hummingbird/HTTPResponseError``.
 You can create your own `Error` object and conform it to `HTTPResponseError` and the server will know how to generate a sensible error from it.
 The example below is a error class that outputs an error code in the response headers.

 ```swift
 struct MyError: HTTPResponseError {